KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- Far. _æður_ \
 -- Nw. _ær-fugl_, dial. _ær_, _æd_ \
 -- Sw. _åda_ \
 A feminine formation that just like Sw. _åda_ was derived from an unattested masculine base ON \*aðr, cf. Sw. dial. _åd_ < \*aw(V)da- (the female bird was economically more important because it provided the commercially valuable eiderdown).
 The word is somehow connected with SaaN _hávda_, SaaL _ávdda_ "eider" < PSaa. \*ávda, which proves that the NGm. root was \*aw(V)d- rather than \*ād-.
 This obliterates the received etymological links with Skt. _ātī̆_- [f.] "aquatic bird" (Pokorny IEW: 41-42).
 No further etymology.
 The Saami word could be a Norse loan (Strathmann 2008: 2, 108-9 fu.), but it is also conceivable that both NGm. and Saami borrowed the term from a lost Scandinavian language (Aikio 2004).
 The comparison with PIE \*h₂eui- "bird" (Collinder 1932: 215) at any rate does not convince.
-E _eider_, G _Eider_, Du. _eider-eend_, Sw. _ejder_, Da. _edder-fugl_ all go back to Icel. _æður_ \
+E _eider_, G _Eider_, Du. _eider-eend_, Sw. _ejder_, Da. _edder-fugl_ all go back to Icel. _æður_. \
 REF: [EDPG]\: 44

 ### <a id="awala">\*awala/ō- [m./f.] "awl" (n)</a>